webarmor/Diaspora-Docker/README.md

 	# docker run --name=diaspora --rm -it -p 10080:3000 immunio/diaspora:latest

-Or use the provided script:
+Or use the provided script (edit the paths to suit your system first!):

 	# ./run_diaspora.sh